gemc/gemcWeb/docs/gemcWebDevGuide.md

 ## Introduction

-This guide is meant as a quick start guide for developers wanting to con- tribute to the world’s first web based nuclear physics simulation software.
+This guide is meant as a quick start guide for developers wanting to con- tribute to the a web based nuclear physics simulation software.
 As the name would suggest, the Geant4 based simulation software gemc is used on the back-end. gemc was developed by Maurizio Ungaro, Ph.D, at Thomas Jefferson National Accelerator Facility in Newport News, Virginia.